maxgfr/ibm-speech-to-text-express/README.md

 # ibm-speech-to-text-express

-Boilerplate using Express and IBM Speech to text
+The boilerplate provides an application which uses IBM Speech to Text in an ExpressJS application.

 ## Configuration